 South Sudan was admitted as a member of the United Nations on 14 July 2011, the same year the country attained its independence.
-In South Sudan, the UN Country Team contributes towards national development priorities and the Agenda 2030 for Sustainable Development through the United Nations Cooperation Framework (UNCF), a joint cooperation agreement between the UN and Government of South Sudan.
+In South Sudan, the UN Country Team contributes towards national development priorities and the agenda 2030 for Sustainable Development through the United Nations Sustainable Development Cooperation Framework (UNSDCF), a joint cooperation agreement between the UN and Government of South Sudan.

-The current Cooperation Framework (UNCF) runs from 2019 to 2021.
-UN assistance under the Framework is delivered in a coherent and coordinated manner, seizing opportunities to support recovery and resilience and accelerate the Agenda 2030 with an overall budget of US$650 million.
+The current UNSDCF runs from 2023 to 2025.
+UN assistance under the UNSDCF is delivered in a coherent and coordinated manner, seizing opportunities to support recovery and resilience and accelerate the agenda 2030 with an overall budget of US$ 3.30 billion.
 Funding for the Cooperation Framework has been steadily increasing in recent years.

-Support under the UNCF is focused on the following for priority areas:
+Support under the UNSDCF is focused on the following for priority areas:

-In 2011, South Sudan joined the UN, with UN support towards the Country’s transition from conflict to recovery and on a path to development.
+In 2011, South Sudan joined the UN, and with UN support the Country started to transition from conflict to recovery and on a path to development.

 In 2013 civil conflict broke out and disrupted development efforts.
 In response to this the UNCT supported: the return and reintegration of refugees and Internally Displaced People, the peace process and facilitated a return to recovery and long-term development, provided lifesaving support to vulnerable populations in South Sudan.